Scleral Lenses For Visual Rehabilitation Following a Corneal Transplant

 Scleral lenses are often the optimal choice, as the lens is designed to vault entirely over the cornea rather than rest on it.
 Scleral lenses allow a patient’s cornea to remain hydrated, provide clear vision, and avoid any risk of corneal scarring.

-Contact Regional Eye Center to learn how scleral lenses can provide you with clear and comfortable vision following a corneal transplant.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Contact Regional Eye Center to learn how scleral lenses can provide you with clear and comfortable vision following a corneal transplant.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.